RIP to the best book source in the world: Amazon resellers discover my #1 secret book source. A retrospective and obituary…

 - Were there certain days they put out the books?
 (She asked the book girl, who said no.)

-- Did they sell on Amazon?
+- Did the store sell on Amazon?
 (Not at all).

 Oh, and using her employee discount and / or having her let me in the back for early-bird access to the books?
 No and no.